Sivaram-G97/Python_Projects/Google_Playstore_App_Prediction/README.md

 * Check for null values in the data.
 * Get the number of null values for each column.

-### 2. Data Cleaning and Formatting
+### 2. Data Cleaning and Preprocessing

+* **Deduplication:** Duplicate app entries were strategically handled by prioritizing non-null ratings and concrete size values over missing or varying entries.
-* Drop records with nulls in any of the columns.
+* **Handling Null Values:** Drop records with nulls in any of the columns.
-* Variables seem to have incorrect type and inconsistent formatting.
+* Standardizing Datatypes: Variables seem to have incorrect type and inconsistent formatting.
 We need to fix them:
     * **`Size` column:** Has sizes in Kb as well as Mb.
 To analyze, we'll need to convert these to numeric.
         * Extract the numeric value from the column.
         * Multiply the value by 1,000, if size is mentioned in Mb.